geoffmcnamara/gtoolz/README.md

-# gmodules
+# gtoolz

 This repository is for holding python(3+) tools that I frequently need

-Simply run gtools.py to see some of the possible uses.
+Simply run nicetools.py to see some of the possible uses.

 Tool File:

-* gtools.py a collection of many tools to help produce charts or tables from data
+* gtoolz.py a collection of tools to help produce charts or tables from data
   * debugging tool
   * tools for colorizing text of boxes or tables
   * tools to tabulize data including pandas, list of lists, lists of dictionaries, csv files etc